-Our portfolio of solutions takes a platform-based approach to the following key areas.
-This approach implies a single, holistic technology architecture that provides customers with three major benefits:
+Our portfolio of solutions takes a platform-based approach to key areas.
+This approach employs a single, holistic technology architecture that provides customers with three major benefits:

-- Cross-Functional Business Solutions By virtue of shared data, taxonomy and interfaces, a platform solution enables the organization to tackle business challenges that might otherwise be too technically daunting to achieve.
-For instance, the ability to apportion freight, labor, inventory handling and overhead costs across the supply chain to determine an item's total cost to serve (TCO) for an end customer normally requires a massive integration and harmonization effort.
-With a platform like Manhattan's, this is simply another module that taps into a readily available pool of data in the supply chain and inventory solutions. - Total Cost of Ownership For IT executives, a platform enables TCO through consistency.
-A single set of tools to administrate security, resource management, system configuration and integration across all three functional disciplines allows for economies of scale within IT departments.
-The use of standard technologies, development tools and languages also ensures needed technical skills are readily available in the marketplace. - The Power of Shared Components When an organization has multiple disparate systems, there are frequently redundant capabilities found across the enterprise.
+- Cross-Functional Business Solutions By virtue of shared data, taxonomy and interfaces, platform solutions enable the organization to tackle business challenges that might otherwise be too technically daunting to achieve.
+For instance, the ability to apportion freight, labor, inventory handling and overhead costs across the supply chain to determine an item's total cost to serve for an end customer normally requires a massive integration and harmonization effort.
+With a platform like Manhattan's, this is simply another module that taps into a readily available pool of data in the supply chain and inventory solutions. - Total Cost of Ownership A single set of tools to administrate security, resource management, system configuration and integration across all three functional disciplines allows for economies of scale within IT departments.
+The use of standard technologies, development tools and languages also ensures needed technical skills are readily available in the marketplace. - The Power of Shared Components When an organization has multiple disparate systems, there are frequently costly, inefficient and redundant capabilities found across the enterprise.
 Examples include yard management, parcel shipping and inventory visibility.
-The consequences of duplicate systems range from the simple confusion brought on by different naming conventions to the expensive and complex data becoming out of sync, resulting in missed appointments, chargebacks and similar.
+The consequences of duplicate systems range from the simple confusion brought on by different naming conventions to the expensive and complex data becoming out of sync, resulting in missed appointments, chargebacks and other issues.